HOGENT-Web/csharp/chapters/09/slides/presentation.md

 * **O**bject **R**elational **M**apper (ORM) framework
 * open-source and cross platform
 * works with relational and not relational data stores
-    * use right provider to give EF Core access to your data store
+    * use the right provider to give EF Core access to your data store
     * <a href="https://docs.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli" target="_blank">List of available providers</a>
 * access data through the model classes
     * instead of writing SQL yourself
-    * like with Dapper

 ---
 ### Entity Framework Core